iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

     // print a URL to start processing the gif. print(visAll.getVideoThumbURL(gifParams));

 At this time, you can run the script one final time.
-In the console, you should see a link at the bottom:
+In the **Console**, you should see a link at the bottom:

 .. image:: ../../../img/egm702/week3/console_link.png
     :width: 400